$\Lambda$ polarization from vortex ring as medium response for jet thermalization: Methodology

 with $\langle S \rangle = 1/2$.

 To study the $\Lambda$ polarization induced by the vortex ring, we follow the same analysis procedure used in our previous work \cite{Serenone2021}.
 Our analysis begins by examining the dependence of the $z$-component of the $\Lambda$ polarization vector in the lab frame on the transverse momentum and the azimuthal angle relative to the direction of the quenched jet.
-This result is presented in Fig.~\ref{fig:sz-color-map} for two different centrality classes, $0-5 \%$ and $40-50\%$ in Pb+Pb collisions.
+This result is presented in Fig.~\ref{fig:sz-color-map} for two different centrality classes, $0-5 \%$ (left) and $40-50\%$ (right) in Pb+Pb collisions.
 For this analysis, the jet energy and momentum were deposited at the center of the fireball $x=y=\eta_s=0$, and the azimuthal direction of propagation was selected from a random uniform distribution using the interval $[0, 2\pi]$ with rapidity $y = 0$.
-The color gradient indicates that in both centrality bins, the longitudinal polarization vector $P_{\Lambda}^{z}$ is concentrated in a region with $p_{T}<1.5$ GeV and its magnitude reaches a maximum around $\phi - \phi_{J} \sim 1$ rad.
-Additionally, it is possible to see some small signals in $p_{T} > 1.5$ GeV$/c$ which oscillates with respect to the angle axis.
-Those residual signals were attributed to a polarization induced by the anisotropic expansion of the fluid and will be discussed later in this section.
+The color gradient indicates that in both centrality bins, the longitudinal polarization vector $P_{\Lambda}^{z}$ is concentrated in a region with $p_{T}<1.5$ GeV, and its magnitude reaches a maximum around $\phi - \phi_{J} \sim 1$ rad.
+Additionally, it is possible to see some small signals in $p_{T} > 2.5$ GeV$/c$, which oscillates with respect to the angle axis.
+Those residual signals were attributed to a statistical fluctuation from the polarization induced by the anisotropic expansion of the fluid, which survived the randomization method applied in the direction of the momentum of the thermalized jet.
+Both the signal and the method will be discussed later in this section.
 The comparison between the polarization observed in central and peripheral events, as shown in Fig.~\ref{fig:sz-color-map}, reveals that the distribution of polarization reaches bigger values in peripheral events.
 Such an observation will be discussed in more detail in Section \ref{sec:Results-Position-Centrality-Scan}.